Job 37

 Notes

-Verse 7's "he seals up the hand of every man" (בְּיַד כָּל אָדָם יַחְתּוֹם) is evocatively ambiguous.
+Verse 7's "he seals up the hand of every man" (בְּיַד כָּל אָדָם יַחְתּוֹם) is ambiguous.
 During a winter storm, human hands are rendered useless — the weather "seals" human activity.
 But the purpose is profound: לָדַעַת כָּל אַנְשֵׁי מַעֲשֵׂהוּ — "that all the men of his making may know his work."
 Winter compels stillness, and in that stillness, humans are forced to contemplate what they cannot control.
 Elihu sees even seasonal inactivity as an invitation to knowledge of God.

 The word חֶדֶר ("chamber") in verse 9 — "from the chamber comes the whirlwind" — is used in Job 9:9 for the "chambers of the south" (unidentified southern constellations).
 God keeps the weather in storerooms: there are storehouses of snow and hail (Job 38:22) and chambers of wind.
 The cosmos is not random but managed — God is a custodian of atmospheric phenomena, not a victim of them.